-In a large saucepan, add the PIECES OF pumpkiN, 5 cups of water and bring to boil over medium heat, and then add the salt.
+In a large saucepan, add the pumpkiN pieces, 6 cups of water and bring to boil over medium heat, and then add the salt.

-After 30 minutes and once you feel the pumpkin is very tender add everything into a blender along with the powder soup and blend them until creamy.
+After 30 minutes and once you feel the pumpkin is very tender add everything into a blender along with the powdered onion soup and blend them until creamy.

 In a clean large sauce pan add the butter, flour, and white pepper and stir for few minutes.

-Add the creamy mixture of pumpkin over the butter mix in the sauce pan and stir until it boils.
+Add the creamy mixture of pumpkin over the butter mix in the sauce pan and stir until it starts boiling.

 Taste for amendments, your soup is ready to serve.